goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 the default compressed XML format, or uncompressed XML format.
 It could probably be used to backup Sqlite format GnuCash data files if the Sqlite data file has been saved with a .gnucash file name extension (this has NOT been tested).
-BackupGnuCash should NOT be used with GnuCash data files saved in MySQL or PostgreSQL format as the data is spread over multiple files.
+BackupGnuCash does NOT support being used with GnuCash data files saved in MySQL or PostgreSQL format as the data is spread over multiple files.

 This application is written in Java using JavaFX (or OpenJFX) for the graphical user interface.
 Java versions before 8 cannot be used with this application as they do not support JavaFX.

-Free software **7-Zip** is used to perform the encryption.
+Free software **7-Zip** is used to create the encrypted backup files (archives).

 The BackupGnuCash project is _not_ part of the GnuCash project.